Volunteer doctors turned away from Portugal's struggling health service

 Thousands of doctors, most retired but some in the private and public sector offering to work extra hours, have put their names forward to help state hospitals since March, but few have been contacted, Portugal's main doctors' association said.

-"Nothing happened or a series of inexplicable administrative barriers were put forward, including the refusal of voluntary work," more than 100 of the medics involved said in a letter to the government on Monday.
+"Nothing happened or a series of inexplicable administrative barriers were put forward, including the refusal of voluntary work," more than 100 of the medics involved said in a letter to the government on Monday seen by Reuters.

 "It's pure incompetence," surgeon Gentil Martins, one of the doctors who offered his services and spearheaded the letter, told broadcaster TVI.
 "It's the patients who lose out."